cd80/lapair/docs/DESIGN.md

 - **Additional Language Support**:
   - Plan to add parsers for Swift, Kotlin, Rust, and more.
 - **Advanced Analyses**:
-  - Implement program slicing mechanisms.
-  - Develop modules for deadlock detection and energy consumption analysis.
+  - Develop modules for concurrency analysis, deadlock detection, and energy consumption analysis.
 - **Community Feedback Integration**:
   - Establish channels for user input and collaboration.
   - Encourage contributions to expand capabilities and improve the system.